ljonesdesign/INLS161-2021-summer-1/docs/01-basics/01-basics-intro.md

 ## Starter
 VALUE ADDED ITEM

 During the semester I will ask each of you to present one of your forum posts at the start of each class.
-Some of you will need to step up and get this done early and others will need to present at later dates.
 A starter has a chain of prerequisites that are not very time consuming, but they have to be done in this order:

 1. You need to subscribe to a tech newsletter
 2. You need to get a newsletter in your inbox